LohithKumar-HM/Appudark/README.md

 - 👋 Hi, I’m Lohith Kumar H M
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning CS50P, CS50
+- 🌱 I’m currently learning Web Development

 <!---
 Appudark/Appudark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.